 Taking the time to familiarize yourself with these systems can make all the difference in an emergency, allowing you to react quickly and limit damage.

-3. Dealing with Common Emergencies
+3. Dealing with Common Home Emergencies Repairs

 Here’s a breakdown of how to handle some of the most common unexpected home maintenance issues:

-A. Leaks and Water Damage
+A. Unexpected Leaks and Water Damage

 Prevention Tip: Regularly inspect plumbing fixtures and pipes for signs of wear or damage.
 Fix small leaks promptly to avoid bigger issues later on.